dpshelio/dpshelio.github.io/_posts/2017/05/28/2017-05-28-fortran-in-scipy-or-the-bus-factor-in-some-python-projects.md

 and the final four ([django][django], [Scikit-image][skimage], [Scikit-learn][sklearn] and
 [SQLAlchemy][sqlalchemy]):
 <a href="/gallery/images/2017/05/28/2017-05-28-projects_others.png"><img width="625px" alt="files 1 contributor" src="/gallery/images/2017/05/28/2017-05-28-projects_others.png"></a>

+It's satisfying to find that most of the projects have less than 25% of the files only controlled by one person.
+But we should all aim to have a better cover as matplotlib.

 ### Are they active?